clux/shipcat/README.md

 chmod +x shipcat
 # put it somewhere on your $PATH like /usr/local/bin/
 ```

+Mac users can use the [docker image](./Dockerfile) built from master.
+There's a [convenience invocation in cathulk](https://github.com/Babylonpartners/cathulk/blob/66e113db7166ec936bf66c9aa77a4a4899bd7b57/Makefile#L11-L17) where it's designed to be used.

 ## Usage
 To create an initial manifest, use `shipcat init`.